 The photo I found online (and put on my desktop before my trip) was full of colorful boats with beige buildings along the small harbor and a dominant church.
 After I came to Malta, I discovered that it was actually taken in Marsaxlokk, the fishermen’s village to the south.
 Well, I can proudly say that I took one of my own photos there, from the same spot!

 This is the biggest fishermen’s village in Malta.
-The whole settlement of Marsaxlokk turns into one large fish market on Sundays with big stalls and fresh catch.
+The whole settlement of Marsaxlokk Malta turns into one large fish market on Sundays with big stalls and fresh catch.
 Along the same quay, stalls that sell souvenirs and different traditional goods are to be found every day, and one can always come across local fishermen mending their nets.

 Almost all the various colorful fishing boats sport the talismanic eye of Osiris for good luck.
 The tradition may date back to the Phoenicians who must have had an important settlement here.

-I couldn’t wait to come here, so I was going to take my time and spend few hours in Marsaxlokk.
-Although there are no important historical landmarks, my idea was to walk down the quay, have lunch (where else would you have a fresh fish if not in the fishermen’s village, right!), and to take a bunch of photos of those colorful vessels.
+I couldn’t wait to come here, so I was going to take my time and spend a few hours in Marsaxlokk.
+Although there are no important historical landmarks, my idea was to walk down the quay, have lunch (where else would you have fresh fish if not in the fishermen’s village, right!), and take a bunch of photos of those colorful vessels.
 They are called luzzu.
 Being extremely recognizable, they are to be found throughout the whole island.

-Marsaxlokk is only 12 km away from Valletta and there are buses that will take you there (less than half an hour ride).
+Marsaxlokk Malta is only 12 km away from Valletta and there are buses that will take you there (less than half an hour’s ride).
 You are not really sure that you are going the right way until you reach the settlement.
 But, as soon as the bus takes the road down towards the sea and then stops at the beginning of the small harbor, it’s clear that this is it.
 The first glimpse of the luzzu-boats floating on the surface is enough.

-If you go further along the waterfront, it will seem as curving giving you one great view of the small harbor.
+If you go further along the waterfront, it will seem curving giving you one great view of the small harbor.
 And this was the spot – the same scene I have on my desktop!
 This was like a mission-accomplished-moment for me, making me realize that I have actually come to Malta after all.

 Wondering what to eat in Marsaxlokk?
 Catch of the day, of course!
 Take a walk along the quay and choose among numerous densely aligned restaurants that offer their specialties.
-I was drawn by the swordfish, big bottle of water and a small table in the shade (trying to catch the wi-fi signal as well).
+I was drawn by the swordfish, a big bottle of water, and a small table in the shade (trying to catch the wi-fi signal as well).
 This was about 18 Euros.
-Would definitely recommend spending few hours here, it’s worth it.
+Would definitely recommend spending a few hours here, it’s worth it.

 Anyway, my plan was to go from Marsaxlokk to the Blue Grotto which is a bit more to the west of the island.
 Even though it’s only 11 km away, you have to change buses at the airport.
-So, I waited for the first bus in Marsaxlokk for 40 minutes, took the 15-minutes ride to the airport, waited for another hour there and then it took about 15 minutes more to get to the Blue Grotto…
+So, I waited for the first bus in Marsaxlokk for 40 minutes, took the 15-minutes ride to the airport, waited for another hour there, and then it took about 15 minutes more to get to the Blue Grotto…

 THE BLUE GROTTO